jessemorley/drive-index/DriveIndex/README.md

 ## Building the Menu Bar App

-1. Open `DriveIndexer.xcodeproj` in Xcode
+1. Open `DriveIndex.xcodeproj` in Xcode
 2. Build and run the project (⌘R)
 3. Grant Full Disk Access when prompted (needed for indexing all directories)
 4. The app will appear in your menu bar